Updated March 202614 min read

 What is the difference between HCS, Nurse Registry, and HHA?

-HCS covers non-hands-on homemaker and companion services, Nurse Registry is a contractor referral model, and HHA is the broader agency model used when employing and supervising caretakers directly.
+HCS covers non-hands-on homemaker and companion services, Nurse Registry is a contractor referral model, and HHA is the broader agency model used when employing and supervising caregivers directly.

 Is a surety bond always required in Florida?